DennisVlaanderen/camunda-hands-on-workshop/README.md

 ```

 After these steps the engine should be up and running with a PostgreSQL database containing some test-data.
 In order the get the engine fully operational navigate to `localhost:8070` using your browser and follow the initialisation steps provided by the Camunda engine.
+For the credentials we advice to use something simple like: username root, password root.

 ## Provided documentation